grafana/plugin-tools/docusaurus/docs/creating-a-plugin.md

 ### What is the organization name of your plugin?

-Grafana plugins require an organization name (normally your [grafana account](https://grafana.com/signup/) username) to help uniquely identify your plugin.
+Grafana plugins require an organization name (normally your [Grafana account](https://grafana.com/signup/) username) to help uniquely identify your plugin.

 ### How would you describe your plugin?